-- Installing the Stamp Editor. - Using the Stamp Editor to establish PC BASIC Stamp communication. - Running a sample PBASIC program that uses the debug command.
+- Installing the Stamp Editor - Using the Stamp Editor to establish PC BASIC Stamp communication - Running a sample PBASIC program that uses the debug command

 Note: These instructions are for installing the Stamp Editor from the Parallax CD.
-A free copy of the Parallax CD can be requested from stampsinclass@parallaxinc.com.
-You can also get the latest version of the Stamp Editor from the Downloads page of www.parallaxinc.com.
+A copy of the Parallax CD can be requested from stampsinclass@parallaxinc.com.
+You can also get the latest version of the Stamp Editor (It's free!) from the from Downloads page of www.parallaxinc.com.